Where to See Fall Colors in San Diego

 Cuyamaca Rancho State Park

-Drive about an hour and fifteen minutes east of San Diego and you’ll find one of San Diego’s most glorious state parks, Cuyamaca Rancho State Park.
+Drive about an hour and fifteen minutes east of San Diego and you’ll find one of San Diego’s most beautiful state parks, Cuyamaca Rancho State Park.
 It features over 100 miles of hiking opportunities, a plethora of campsites, and 24,700 acres of oak and conifer forests.
 At an elevation of 5,000 feet, the seasons come and go similar to Northern California.
 There is a distinct difference in scenery between fall, summer, winter, and spring.
-Whenever I am in need of a good hike and dose of nature, Cuyamaca Rancho State Park is my go-to location.

 Just about every hiking trail here will have something to offer in terms of cool autumn hues on the surrounding trees.
-There are also plenty of hiking options ranging in length and difficulty, making this a great option for both kids and elderly hikers.
-We recommend the Azalea Glen Loop Trail: a short 3.8-mile trail located near the Paso Picacho Campgrounds, which features plenty of changing colors on the abundance of trees found along this trail.
-Another option is to hike around Lake Cuyamaca, which provides a nice backdrop for those fall colors.
+There are also plenty of hiking options ranging in length and difficulty, making this a great option for kids.
+We recommend hiking around Lake Cuyamaca, which provides a nice backdrop for those fall colors.

-Looking for more great trails in San Diego?
-Check out our guide to the best hikes in San Diego.
+And if you’re looking for more great trails in San Diego, check out our guide to the best hikes in San Diego.

 Palomar Mountain State Park

-Some weekends it’s nice to leave behind our hectic lives and hit the road to a quiet place to be one with nature in the mountains.
-Palomar Mountain is the ideal destination for just this.
+Some weekends it’s nice to leave behind our hectic lives and hit the road to enjoy some nature.
+Palomar Mountain is the ideal destination for just that!
 Palomar Mountain State Park features over 11 miles of trails through oak forests, chaparral, expansive meadows, and staggering fir and cedar woodlands.
-The views are scenic, the air is crisp, and the foot traffic is minimal.

 This little mountain town is the epitome of Southern California autumn charm!
 Once a prominent gold mining town, Julian is now known for its famous annual apple harvest, apple pie, and as one of the best places to go apple picking in San Diego.
 It’s also known for having four distinct seasons: in winter snow is known to dust the countryside landscape, in spring wildflowers bloom, and in autumn there is no shortage of burnt leaves falling to the ground!

-If you want a true fall experience, Julian is the place to visit.
-Spend a day walking the historic streets, visiting an old gold mine, or hiking the nearby trails, or better yet, make a weekend out of it by staying at one of the local lodges.
+If you want a true fall experience, Julian is the place to go.
+Spend a day checking out the historic downtown, visiting an old gold mine, or hiking the nearby trails.
 Julian is located about an hour and fifteen minutes east of San Diego.
 To really get the fall foliage experience, we recommend hiking the 1.65-mile Canyon Oak Trail within William Heise County Park for views of the great oaks towering above.

-We recommend Deer Springs Trail, which features towering ponderosa and Coulter pines as you ascend to a rock plateau at 7,500 feet with a panoramic view of the town.
-This hike is one of the most popular on Mount San Jacinto, above Palm Springs, and it’s accessible any time of year.
+We recommend Deer Springs Trail, which is one of the most popular on Mount San Jacinto, above Palm Springs, and it’s accessible any time of year.
 Deer Springs Trail begins a mile north of Idyllwild on Highway 243, just north of the Strawberry Creek Bunkhouse.

 Big Bear Lake

 While it is technically a bit beyond La Jolla, its proximity to the city and incredible fall colors makes it worth it!
-Big Bear Lake is nestled among the trees in the San Bernardino Mountains.
+Big Bear Lake is nestled about two hours north among the trees in the San Bernardino Mountains.
 In the fall, the changing colors contrast dramatically against the many evergreens in the area.

 On the way to Big Bear Lake, you’ll pass by the small town area of Lake Arrowhead.
-The fall season here is truly magical and features some of the most exquisite colors of the year.
-At about a two hours drive from San Diego, you’ll be able to see fall colors as soon as you begin to ascend into the San Bernardino National Forest.
+The area features some of the prettiest colors of the year, and at about a two hour drive from San Diego, you’ll be able to see fall colors as soon as you head into the San Bernardino National Forest.

-If you’re in the mood for a hike, we recommend the North Shore National Recreational Trail.
+We recommend the North Shore National Recreational Trail.
 It features gorgeous mountain vistas and makes for a great day trip to escape the city.
 You’ll be greeted with incredible fall colors among the pine, cedar, and dogwood trees before you pass by the scenic Little Bear Creek.
 The trail is about 1.9 miles long and begins just behind the North Shore Campground on Hospital Road off of Hwy.
-173. Afterward, visit the little town of Lake Arrowhead Village, where you’ll find several shops and cute restaurants along with scenic views of the lake.
+173.

 On your way home, stop by Lake Gregory in Crestline for more foliage views.
 You’ll be greeted by black oak and pockets of aspen providing orange, buff, gold and yellow splashes of color among deep green pines.
 It makes for a lovely walk, and a great pit stop on the way back to San Diego.